Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 Potentially replace it with a psi gate on the water world.

-TODO: Call for evac should put DD on cooldown.
-Compatibility with Request Evac here.
-Just let it slide on missions with fixed evac?

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.
 Extraction Team: After the objective is completed, XCOM may deploy up to two additional soldiers near the evac zone.
 (Appears on fixed evac missions)